-- (A) A course section where a definitive beginning and ending time is not determined; - (B) A course section offered in a learning laboratory setting (see Subparagraph(c)(6) of this Rule for definition of learning laboratory); - (C) A self-paced learning where the student progresses through the instructional materials at the student's own pace and can complete the courses as soon as the student has successfully met the educational objectives.
-Course sections offered as independent study are generally offered in this manner; - (D) Students may enroll during the initial college registration period or at any time during the semester; or - (2) Definition of Student Membership.
-A student is considered to be in course section membership when the student meets the following criteria: - (A) Enrolled as evidenced by payment of the applicable registration fees, or obtained a waiver consistent with 1E SBCCC Subchapter 800; and - (B) Attended one or more scheduled dates within a course section. - (3) Definition of Student Contact Hour.
+- a.
+A course section where a definitive beginning and ending time is not determined; - b.
+A course section offered in a learning laboratory setting (see Subparagraph (c)(6) of this Rule for definition of learning laboratory); - c.
+A self-paced learning where the student progresses through the instructional materials at the student's own pace and can complete the courses as soon as the student has successfully met the educational objectives.
+Course sections offered as independent study are generally offered in this manner; - d.
+Students may enroll during the initial college registration period or at any time during the semester; or - 2) Definition of Student Membership.
+A student is considered to be in course section membership when the student meets the following criteria: - Enrolled as evidenced by payment of the applicable registration fees, or obtained a waiver consistent with 1E SBCCC Subchapter 800; and - Attended one or more scheduled dates within a course section. - 3) Definition of Student Contact Hour.
 A student contact hour is one hour of student attendance in a course section for which the student is in membership as defined in Subparagraph (c)(2) of this Rule.
-Sixty minutes shall constitute an hour. - (4) Calculation of Student Contact Hours for Non-Regularly Scheduled Course Sections.
+Sixty minutes shall constitute an hour. - 4) Calculation of Student Contact Hours for Non-Regularly Scheduled Course Sections.
 For these course sections, actual time of course section attendance for each student determined to be in membership shall be reported.
 Sixty minutes shall constitute an hour.
-Student contact hours for these course sections are the sum of all the hours of actual student attendance in a course section in a given semester. - (5) Maintenance of Records of Student Contact Hours.
+Student contact hours for these course sections are the sum of all the hours of actual student attendance in a course section in a given semester.

+- 5) Maintenance of Records of Student Contact Hours.
 Accurate attendance records shall be maintained for each course section.
 Attendance records shall be signed by the instructor or lead instructor, verifying their accuracy, and shall be maintained by the college until released from all compliance reviews as provided in the Public Records Retention and Disposition Schedule for Institutions in the Community College System.
-Student membership hours

-- shall be summarized in the Institution Class Report and certified by the president or designee. - (6) Learning Laboratory.
+Student membership hours shall be summarized in the Institution Class Report and certified by the president or designee. - 6) Learning Laboratory.
 Learning laboratory programs consist of self-instruction using programmed text, audio-visual equipment, and other self-instructional materials.
 A learning laboratory coordinator has the function of bringing the instructional media and the student together on the basis of objective and subjective evaluation and of counseling, supervising, and encouraging persons working in the laboratory.

-Contact hours shall be calculated as noted in Subparagraph (c)(4) of this Rule.

-- (d) Course Section Identified as Independently Scheduled. - (1) A course section is considered independently scheduled if it meets all the following criteria: - (A) A course section where definitive begin and end times are not defined. - (B) Instructional content is delivered asynchronously. - (C) A course section in which a student may enroll during the initial college registration period or in which a student may be permitted to enroll at any time prior to the census date of the course section. - (i) The census date shall be determined from the calculation of the total scheduled course section hours divided by four (4) and applying the rounded whole number from the end date of the course section.
-If the calculated number equals one (1) or less than one (1) then the next to last date is the census date.
-No census date shall be applied on the end date of the course section. - (ii) Verification of student attendance in an Independently Scheduled course section shall be documented by electronic submission of an activity or assignment with a timestamp within the census window. - (2) Definition of Student Membership: A student is considered to be in course section membership when the student meets the following criteria: - (A) Enrolled as evidenced by payment of the applicable registration fees or obtained a waiver consistent with 1E SBCCC Subchapter 800. - (B) Accessed instructional content prior to or on the census date of the course
+Contact hours shall be calculated as noted in Subparagraph (c)(4) of this Rule. - (d) Course Section Identified as Independently Scheduled. - A course section is considered independently scheduled if it meets all the following criteria: - A course section where definitive begin and end times are not defined. - b.
+Instructional content is delivered asynchronously. - c.
+A course section in which a student may enroll during the initial college registration period or in which a student may be permitted to enroll at any time prior to the census date of the course section. - i.
+The census date shall be determined from the calculation of the total scheduled course section hours divided by four (4) and applying the rounded whole number from the end date of the course section.
+If the calculated number equals one (1) or less than one (1) then the next to last